• Skip to primary navigation

 Compiled by the Road Trip Alberta team

-Last updated on March 1, 2022
+Last updated on January 7, 2025

-Kananaskis Country is known for its rugged outdoor beauty framed by the Canadian Rockies – it’s no wonder that this region is a desirable destination for hiking, camping, and other outdoor adventures.
+Kananaskis Country is known for its rugged outdoor beauty framed by the Canadian Rockies – it’s no wonder this region is a desirable destination for hiking, camping, and other outdoor adventures.
 But when the Kananaskis Nordic Spa (also known as the Knordic Spa) opened its doors in 2018, the region added a new way to enjoy this scenic alpine sanctuary: via pure and absolute luxury.

 Morning Fog and sun at the Kananaskis Nordic Spa